 As such, it’s important to address the “people side” of the change just as much as you emphasize the software developments.
 When you shift your mindset in this way, you can prepare your employees to embrace and correctly use the new tools at their fingertips.

 Organizational change management is a key part of this.
-This is the process of communicating the change to your team members and ensuring they’re equipped with the knowledge and skillset required to use new processes and technology.
+This involves communicating the change to your team members and ensuring they’re equipped with the knowledge and skillsets required to use the new technology.

 7. Inexperienced Partners